lni/dragonboat-example/cpphelloworld/README.md

 # Example 3 - C++ Hello World #

 ## About ##
+Please ignore this example and Dragonboat's C++ binding if your project is in Go.

 This example aims to give you an overview of Dragonboat's C++11 binding, which allows you to use Dragonboat in your C++ projects.
-You can safely ignore the C++ binding if your project is in Golang.

 ## Build ##
 To build the C++ hello-world executable, first build the C++ binding in Dragonboat's top level directory: